Listed buildings in Camerton, Cumbria

-Camerton is a civil parish in the Borough of Allerdale in Cumbria, England.
+Camerton is a civil parish in the Cumberland district in Cumbria, England.
 It contains three listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the village of Camerton and surrounding countryside.
 The listed buildings comprise a church, a country house, and a farmhouse and barn.